Weird, pioneering, rambunctious, yet caring – Portland, Oregon, makes for a fabulous, if somewhat unexpected, gay holiday destination.

-Oh, and did we mention there is not one, but two, gay male strip clubs….
+Oh, and did we mention there are not one, but two, gay male strip clubs….
 Yes, this is not your average American town.
-Portland just does things differently
+Portland just does things differently.

 Weird, cool and wonderfully queer – Gay Portland is waiting for you with open arms…